fractalclockwork/hpc-runner/.github/ISSUE_TEMPLATE/pull-request.md

 - [ ] Brief description of change 3

 ## Checklist before requesting a review
+- [ ] I have properly formatted my code using the agreed upon style guide and automated formatters
 - [ ] I have performed a self-review of my code
 - [ ] If it is a core feature, I have added thorough tests.